samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

-If the user is logged in, `isLoggedIn()` returns `true`, `AuthGuard` allows navigation.
+If the user is logged in, `isLoggedIn()` returns `true` and `AuthGuard` allows navigation.
 If it returns `false`, it not only prevents navigation to the route but also redirects the user to the URL defined with `onAuthFailureURL`.

 We use `AuthGuard` to guard the `/account` route in the `routes` object of `AppRoutingModule`: